viperproject/axiom-profiler/README.md

         hg clone https://bitbucket.org/viperproject/axiom-profiler

-2. Build from Visual Studio (also possible on the command-line):

-  Open source/AxiomProfiler.sln solution, and run the default (Debug) Build.
+2. Build from Visual Studio (also possible on the command-line): open source/AxiomProfiler.sln solution, and run the default (Debug) Build.
 Requires C# 6.0 features, .Net >= 4.5 (and a version of Visual Studio which supports this, e.g. >= 2015).

 3. Run the tool (either via Visual Studio, or by executing bin/Debug/AxiomProfiler.exe)